TonnyXu/TXMainThreadCoreDataHelper/README.md

 ## Report issues

-Go to the [Issues](https://github.com/TonnyXu/TXCoreDataHelper/issues) page, and post your issue and other questions.
+Go to the [Issues](https://github.com/TonnyXu/TXMainThreadCoreDataHelper/issues) page, and post your issue and other questions.

+## LICENSE

+Apache License 2.0, see LICENSE-2.0.txt for detail.